fischermoseley/manta/doc/logic_analyzer_core.md

 manta capture manta.yaml my_logic_analyzer capture.v
 ```

 Generates a Verilog module at `capture.v` which can then be instantiated in the testbench or FPGA design in which it is needed.
-An example instantiation is provided at the top of the output verilog, so a simple copy-paste into the testbench is all that's necessary to use the module.

 This is useful for two situations in particular: